New reporter groups are being introduced in stages from 1 November 2022.

 This information will also generate a completion certificate, which will be emailed directly to the email address you provide.

-This link is not for Department of Communities staff and the training does not require a learning management system account to access.
+This link is not for Department of Communities employees and the training does not require a learning management system account to access.

-Access the Compass learning management system to do Mandatory Reporting Online Training (CR.007260) and have your completion automatically recorded.
+Access the Compass learning management system to do the Mandatory Reporter Training – Communities Employees (CR.007590) and have your completion automatically recorded.